3D Interaction Geometric Pre-training for Molecular Relational Learning: Introduction

 To address these challenges, we introduce a novel 3D geometric pre-training strategy that is applicable to various MRL models by incorporating the 3D geometry of the interaction environment for molecules (\proposed).
 Specifically, instead of relying on costly traditional quantum mechanical calculation methods to obtain interaction environments, we first propose a virtual interaction environment involving multiple molecules designed to simulate real molecular interactions.
-Then, during the pre-training stage, a 2D MRL model is trained to produce representations that are aligned with those of the 3D virtual interaction environment via contrastive learning.
-Additionally, the 2D MRL model is trained to predict the forces between molecules within this virtual interaction environment, allowing the model to effectively learn fine-grained atom-level interactions between molecules.
+Then, during the pre-training stage, a 2D MRL model is trained to produce representations that are globally aligned with those of the 3D virtual interaction environment via contrastive learning.
+Additionally, the 2D MRL model is trained to predict the localized relative geometry between molecules within this virtual interaction environment, allowing the model to effectively learn fine-grained atom-level interactions between molecules.
 These two pre-training strategies enable the 2D MRL model to be pre-trained to understand the nature of molecular interactions, facilitating positive transfer to a wide range of downstream MRL tasks.
-In this paper, we make the following contributions: \begin{itemize}[leftmargin=.2in] \item Rather than relying on costly traditional quantum mechanical calculation methods to obtain interaction geometry, we propose a virtual interaction geometry made up of multiple molecules to mimic the molecular interaction environment observed in real-world conditions (Section~\ref{sec: virtual interaction geometry construction}). \item We propose pre-training strategies that enable the 2D MRL model to learn representations aligned with the 3D virtual interaction environment and capture the intermolecular forces between interacting molecules within the environment (Section~\ref{sec: pretraining strategies}). \item We conduct extensive experiments across various MRL models pre-trained with \proposed~on a range of MRL tasks, including \textit{out-of-distribution} and \textit{extrapolation} scenarios.
-These experiments demonstrate improvements of up to 24.93\% compared to MRL methods trained from scratch, underscoring the versatility of \proposed~(Section~\ref{sec: Experiments}). \end{itemize} To the best of our knowledge, this is the first paper proposing pre-training strategies specifically designed for molecular relational learning.
+In this paper, we make the following contributions: \begin{itemize}[leftmargin=.1in] \item Rather than relying on costly traditional quantum mechanical calculation methods to obtain interaction geometry, we propose a virtual interaction geometry made up of multiple molecules to mimic the molecular interaction environment observed in real-world conditions. \item We propose pre-training strategies that allow the 2D MRL model to learn representations of the 3D interaction environment, capturing both its global and local geometries. \item We conduct extensive experiments across various MRL models pre-trained with \proposed~on a range of MRL tasks, including \textit{out-of-distribution} and \textit{extrapolation} scenarios.
+These experiments demonstrate improvements of up to 24.93\% compared to MRL methods trained from scratch, underscoring the versatility of \proposed~(Section~\ref{sec: Experiments}). \end{itemize}